FuchsEDV/Thrixty/README.md

 ###6.)
 Change Log
 * V1.4 (planned):
-    * Complete fullpage mode.
     * Check compatibility on windows systems.
-(What happens, when deleting whitespace?)
+(What happens when deleting whitespace?)
+* V1.3.1:
+    * Fixed Fullpage Mode.
 * V1.3:
     * Re-encoding of line-endings to windows format.
     * Safari drawing error resolved.
-    * Rewritten drawinghandler.
+    * Rewritten DrawingHandler.
     * Full-page mostly fixed.
 To fix this completely will be the first thing to do in Version 1.4.
     * Split up the param "zoom-mode" into "zoom-mode", "zoom-control" and "position-indicator".
     * Prepended semicolons.